Studio Policies and Fees - Updated July 31, 2020

 *For explanation on why this policy is in place, please see the article below “Make up Lessons from an Economist’s Point of View”.

-4. Make-up Lesson Dates: Login to the website and check the calendar for available days and times.
+4. Make-up Lesson Dates: Login to the website and click the "calendar" for available days and times.
 There will NOT be make-up credits issued for holiday closures.
 These closures do not effect the number of annual lessons (48) students receive.

 2019-2020 Holiday Closure Calendar